vadikam100500/API_Review/README.md

 # API YaMDb

+- The YaMDb project collects user reviews(Review) for works (Titles).
+The works are divided into categories: "Books", "Films", "Music".
+The list of categories can be expanded by the administrator.
+- The works themselves are not stored in YaMDb, you can not watch a movie or listen to music here.
+- In each category there are works: books, movies or music.
+- A work can be assigned a genre from the list of preset ones.
+Only the administrator can create new genres.
+- Grateful or outraged users leave text reviews for the works and give the work a rating in the range from one to ten (an integer); an average rating of the work is formed from user ratings — a rating (an integer).
+The user can leave only one review for one work.

 # Functionality

 * Getting confirmation code using email and then Auth with JWT-token.
 * Permission system for different roles: admin/moderator/user.
 * CRUD title, category, genre, review, comment.

 # What I used

 * requests
 * django
 * django_filter